“The Global Trachoma Mapping Project is the largest infectious disease survey in history with the aim of eliminating the disease by 2020,” says BBC.

 The initiative began in 2012 and is funded by the United Kingdom, which has provided over ten million pounds towards the effort.

 In 2014, Sightsavers implemented over 13.8 million eye examinations, over 296,000 operations to restore sight or prevent blindness, and helped over 9,000 children with disabilities attend school.
-The Global Trachoma Mapping Initiative hopes to increase these numbers through finding where the most vulnerable are and helping them.
+The Global Trachoma Mapping Initiative hopes to increase these numbers by finding where the most vulnerable are and helping them.

 Seven countries where Trachoma used to be endemic (Gambia, Ghana, Iran, Morocco, Myanmar, Oman and Vietnam) have claimed to have been in some stage of eradicating Trachoma as a public health endemic.